Niche-Lab/ant-detective/ms/method.md

 \text{Recall} = \frac{TP}{TP + FN}

 \text{Precision} = \frac{TP}{TP + FP}

 A high recall indicates that the model successfully detected most ants in the images, while a high precision indicates that the detections were mostly correct with few false positives.
 Two additional criteria were considered when calculating precision and recall: Intersection over Union (IoU) and confidence threshold.
 IoU measures the ratio of overlap between the detected bounding box and the actual area occupied by the ant, while the confidence threshold is the minimum confidence score required for a detection to be included in the final results.
 In this study, the IoU and confidence threshold were set at 0.6 and 0.25, respectively.
 In addition to evaluating detection performance, R² and RMSE were calculated to compare automated counting results with manual counts.

+\text{r} =(\frac{\text{cov}(\hat{Y}, Y)}{\sigma_\hat{Y} \sigma_Y}) ^ 2

+\text{RMSE} = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (\hat{Y}_i - Y_i)^2}
+where Y and \hat{Y} are the manual and automated counts, respectively, and n is the total number of images. \sigma_Y and \sigma_\hat{Y} are the standard deviations of the manual and automated counts, respectively.
+R² assesses the agreement between automated and manual counting results, while RMSE measures the absolute difference between them.
+Depending on different needs of model accuracy, such as focusing on precise localization or counting, these metrics provide a comprehensive evaluation of the model’s effectiveness and reliability for automated ant detection and counting.

 R² assesses the agreement between automated and manual counting results, while RMSE measures the absolute difference between them.
 Depends on different needs of model accuracy, such as focusing on precise localization or counting, these metrics provide a comprehensive evaluation of the model’s effectiveness and reliability for automated ant detection and counting